“AT THIS PERFORMANCE THE ROLE OF…”

 As famous theatre stories go, the one about the night Shirley MacLaine (as understudy for Carol Haney) went on with a moment’s notice in The Pajama Game is pretty much up at the top of the list.
-Although there have been certain particulars added over time — after all, it happened sixty-three years ago — the underlying facts are 100% true.
-Having first posted a column on this subject exactly a year ago, I thought that a few new interesting tidbits I discovered since might prove enjoyable.
+Although there have been certain particulars added over time — after all, it happened sixty-six years ago last night — the underlying facts are 100% true.
+Having written this column a few years ago, I thought that a few new interesting tidbits I discovered since made sense to rewrite and repost.

 Of course it carries with it a scene as old as when films first began to talk and sing — the understudy who goes on in a pinch and becomes a star overnight.
 This one goes like this: At age nineteen, MacLaine made her Broadway debut in the chorus of Rodgers and Hammerstein’s Me and Juliet, a rare misfire by those famous hit-makers who were more used to their shows sticking around for a thousand or two thousand performances, like South Pacific and Oklahoma! had done.
 Me and Juliet was nothing to sneeze at, as it provided a year’s run on Broadway for MacLaine and company.
 But before that year was out, MacLaine left Juliet when she got herself cast in the new musical, The Pajama Game, celebrating her twentieth birthday while the show was out of town during its Boston engagement.
 After its hit opening night on May 13, 1954, Pajama Game would go on for 2 1/2 years on Broadway and clock in over a thousand performances.
 However, after only a month of shows, MacLaine was already tiring of being in the chorus.
 She had no lines to speak and though cast as understudy to Carol Haney in the show-stopping role of Gladys (the character who gets to sing and dance “Steam Heat” and “Hernando’s Hideaway”), Haney had the well-known reputation as someone who rarely (if ever) missed a performance.